ewpratten/HowToComputer/README.md

 ```
 This section is the drawing / graphing code.
 It has three states, *input, output, and compressed* for each state, it iterates through the given points then takes the data value and generates coordinates.
 Next, it draws the points using the Tic80 sprite function, which draws the little red dot.
 <br><br>
-Next, the program initializes by compressing then uncompromising the data.
+The program initializes by compressing then uncompromising the data.

 ```lua
 compress()
 uncompress()
 ```
-Then, finally, the main function.
+Then, finally, the main function executes

 ```lua
 -- Main Loop --